 CROssBAR Knowledge Graphs

-The term knowledge graph defines a specialized data representation approach, in which a collection of entities are linked to each other in a semantic context.
+(Detailed information can be obtained from CROssBAR article) The term knowledge graph defines a specialized data representation approach, in which collections of entities are linked to each other in a semantic context.
 In CROssBAR knowledge graphs, biological entities/terms are represented as vertices/nodes.
 Distinct types of nodes are defined for:

 - biomolecules (i.e., genes and proteins),